haritha938/VersionControlSystem/README.txt

 README: Notes on an HTML + CSS + JS +JQUERY
 Time-stamp: <12/07/2019 @ 10:54pm (UTC) SHS>
 ------------------------------------------------------------
-The ë543-p3-SHS.zipí contains the following items:
+The project contains the following items:
 i)	home.html : A web page with header, footer, a buttons(Create Repositoy, Check-in.
 Check-out, Display label Names,Create a label,Merge out, Merge-In, Command Line Interface) and an a few input fields. ii)	home.js : It is a javascript file.
 When the request is made from the web page via button click , loads this script file. (provided that the home.js is already running at port 3000) iii)	README.txt